COMP2150-24s1/level-design-assessment-ChickenSir/README.md

 For this reason, spikes are introduced to the player with moving platforms.
 It provides the player with a hazardous encounter, and provides them with a solution to overcome the encounter.
 Players will recognise moving platorms as a means of transportation through areas a player otherwise may not be able to progress through.

 ### 2.6.
 Spitters and Weapon Pickup (Gun)
+IMG

+Throughout the game, players will encounter enemies that provide moments of tension for the player.
+As such, it is important to introduce enemies to the player in a safe manner while also giving players the opportunity to familiarise themselves with the tools at their disposal.

+In this instance, the player is introduced to the gun weapon pickup and then encounters a single spitter.
+After picking up the gun and encountering the spitter, players will understand the guns ideal purpose in the core gameplay loop and it's dynamic when used against spitters.

 ## 3. Spatiotemporal Design
 A section on Spatiotemporal Design, which includes your molecule diagram and annotated level maps (one for each main section of your level).
 These diagrams may be made digitally or by hand, but must not be created from screenshots of your game.
 The annotated level maps should show the structure you intend to build, included game elements, and the path the player is expected to take through the level.
 Examples of these diagrams are included in the level design lectures.